-The purpose of the Associate in Applied Science degree A.A.S. degree in Culinary Arts is to prepare students for careers in culinary arts, foodservice management, catering, institutional food service, and as chefs.
+The Associate in Applied Science degree in Culinary Arts prepares students for careers in culinary arts, foodservice management, catering, institutional food service, and as chefs.
 Course work covers a broad spectrum: the preparation of basic and specialized foods, baking and pastry arts, nutrition, sanitation, management techniques and functions, cost control, purchasing, and culinary fundamentals.